 Here is a list of other Scriptures that will help and you can study them out: Job 35.10 (“maker” is plural); Ecc 12.1 (“creator” is plural); Psa 149.2 (“maker” is plural); Isa 63.7 (Father), v 9 (Son), v 10 (Holy Spirit); Psa 2.12; Isa 6.8 (“us”); Micah 5.2 (Messiah is from days of eternity= the L’Olam Va’ed); Deut 6.4 (“one” is “echad”= is a plural unity).
 So, let’s look into these verses and more as we explore this concept.

 What would we expect to find if the authors believed that God was multi-personal (echad)?
 What would we expect to find if the authors believed in one (yachid) God?
 The word “echad” refers to a compound oneness (Gen 1.5, 2.24, 3.22, 11.6, 34.16; 2 Chr 30.12; Ezra 2.64; Jer 32.39).
-These are a few examples where echad is used of compound oneness.
-A person who believed that God was just one would never used echad, they would use yachid.
+These are just a few examples where echad is used of compound oneness.
+A person who believed that God was just one would never used echad, they would use the word “yachid.”
 But if the writers believed that God was a composite unity, they would use echad.

 Now if that is true, why do the Jewish people reject the doctrine of the Trinity?
 Because prior to the days if Moses Maimomides the unity of God was expresses by echad.
 When Maimomides wrote his thirteen articles of faith he wrote that the unity of God is expressed in the word yachid, which the Tanak never uses to describe the unity of God.
-So, when you look at it and see that echad is always used to describe the unity of God, and yachid is never used, it is obvious that God is a composite unity.
+So, when you look at it and see that echad is used to describe the unity of God, and yachid is not used, it is obvious that God is a composite unity.